Our Staff

 I became part of GRO in 2019, as a Summer Research Technician, and have become a key member of the team.

 I am excited about supporting the growth and sustainability of agricultural communities.
-There is so much potential to improve practices and help farmers overcome challenges, and I look forward to contributing to the success of local communities.
+There is so much potential to improve practices and help farmers overcome challenges.
+I look forward to contributing to the success of the local area.
 It is a journey I am eager to be part of.

 Email: extension@gatewayresearch.org